Kerne Logo

 Most yield protocols publish a single APY number with no derivation.
 When the number drops, holders feel ambushed.
 We chose to publish the entire computation chain so that when funding compresses or insurance allocation rises, you see why before your APY moves and can decide whether to stay or rotate.

 Past performance does not predict future results.
-The current 12% to 18% target band reflects current funding regimes and current cost assumptions.
-A sustained funding inversion would compress the live number into the high single digits; a return to bull-cycle funding would push it past 20%.
+The current rate on the deployed basis, published live at kerne.fi/api/apy, reflects today's funding regime and cost assumptions.
+A sustained funding inversion would compress the live number toward zero and can take it negative, and a return to bull-cycle funding would push it higher.
 We surface the live drivers so that future readings, in any direction, are predictable from public data rather than feeling like protocol caprice.